Trek Of The Year 2017

 - Food during transit to and from the base camp – The trek fee does not include meals purchased during the journey to Balawat and the return drive from Chinwa.

 - Backpack offloading charges – If you wish to offload your backpack, there will be an additional charge of Rs.1,575 inclusive of taxes.
 The backpack cannot weigh more than 9 kgs.
-No suitcases/strolleys/duffel bags will be allowed.
-Charges will vary for last minute offloading in case you decide to offload your bag after reaching Balawat (Rs.350 per day inclusive of tax).
+Suitcases/strolleys/duffel bags will not be allowed.
+Please note that charges will vary for last minute offloading in case you decide to offload your bag after reaching Balawat (Rs.350 per day inclusive of tax).

 - Stay at Dehradun on the last day